Reviewed by Alex Bouchard, Florida Land Acquisition Specialist at Buy Land FL

 If you own land in Pasco County, from Dade City, New Port Richey, and Zephyrhills, the best next step is to send the address or APN.
 We hear from inherited-land sellers, out-of-state owners, people dealing with back taxes, and owners with parcels that have been sitting unused, especially path-of-growth land.

 The county seat is Dade City.
 Vacant land in Florida often has no street address, so APN-only submissions are normal.
-Once we can identify the parcel, we typically respond within about 24 hours with a direct next step.
+Once we can identify the parcel, we typically respond within one business day with a direct next step.

 Pasco County owners often reach out because they want a direct answer on growth-corridor land without waiting around for the market to maybe catch up.